Nubuki-all/Enc/README.md

-lock - prevent bot from encoding peval - same as eval but with pyrogram ping - Ping! queue - List queue encodequeue - List queue (parsed) fix - Turn V2 On (With Message) or Off
+lock - prevent bot from encoding peval - same as eval but with pyrogram ping - Ping! l - pass uri link with a single to dl with aria2c queue - List queue encodequeue - List queue (parsed) fix - Turn V2 On (With Message) or Off